learnk8s/learnk8s.io/src/advancedKubectl/content.md

 kubectl get pods -o custom-columns='NAME:metadata.name,IMAGES:spec.containers[*].image'
 ~~~

-Now make the file exectuable with `chmod +x kubectl-img` and move it to any directory in your `PATH`.
-Immediately after that you can start using the plugin with `kubectl img`!
+Now make the file executable with `chmod +x kubectl-img` and move it to any directory in your `PATH`.
+Immediately after that, you can start using the plugin with `kubectl img`!

 > As mentioned, kubectl plugins can be written in *any* programming or scripting language.
 If you use shell scripts, you have the advantage that you can easily invoke kubectl from the plugin.
 However, you can write more sophisticated plugins with real programming languages, for example, using a [Kubernetes client library](https://kubernetes.io/docs/reference/using-api/client-libraries/).
 If you use Go, you can also use the [cli-runtime](https://github.com/kubernetes/cli-runtime) library, which exists specifically for writing kubectl plugins.